Okafor-Ifeanyi/PY4E/README.txt

-Python for Everybody is a 5 course Python specialization on python based on 5 major aspect as follows:
+Python for Everybody is a 5 based course Specialization on python with these major aspect as follows:
   1. Python for everyone - Introduction and basics with graded Assignments
   2. Data-Structure - Retaining data temporarily with lists, tupels and Dicts